 What does CTV stand for

-CTV refers to Connected TV.
+CTV stands for to Connected TV.
 Connected TVs are devices that are connected to the Internet; users can stream videos and music, and browse the Internet as they would do on a laptop, for example.
 CTVs include smart TVs, TV sticks, gaming consoles, etc.

 Two years ago, about 111M households in the US used CTVs at least once a month and this number keeps rising (Source: Statista 2024).
 The number of CTV householders is rising each year so advertisers are more interested in running CTV ads over the years.